MicrosoftDocs/sdk-api/sdk-api-src/content/perflib/nf-perflib-perfdeleteinstance.md

 A <a href="https://msdn.microsoft.com/709d5339-cedd-4b03-9d8e-c125eb3bcac0">PERF_COUNTERSET_INSTANCE</a> structure that contains the instance of the counter set to delete.

-#### - hProvider [in]

-The handle of the provider.
-Use the handle variable that the <a href="https://msdn.microsoft.com/3939f6a1-0a94-429d-a71e-b37f045fea13">CTRPP</a> tool generated for you.
-For the name of the variable, see the <b>symbol</b> attribute of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406455">provider</a> element.

-<b>Windows Vista:  </b>The <a href="https://msdn.microsoft.com/b417b19b-adbc-40e3-aca1-c2cd94a79232">PerfStartProvider</a> function returns the handle.

 ## -returns

 If the function succeeds, it returns ERROR_SUCCESS.

 If the function fails, the return value is a